 In October 2022, after appearing on the Friday Charity Chat show with Thia on Stony Radio, we were kindly invited to meet the Ukranian families living here in Milton Keynes.
 It was a wonderful get together and with the help of our friends we were able to donate 5 sacks of winter clothing for them.

-On the 8 October we held our Music Event in Newport which was a great success and raised £600.
-This money has been split between Soroptimist International Krakow and their work with Ukraine refugees in Poland and the Ukrainian families living here in Milton Keynes.
+On the 8 October we held our Music Event in Newport which was a great success and raised over £600.
+This money was split between Soroptimist International Krakow and their work with Ukraine refugees in Poland and the Ukrainian families living here in Milton Keynes.

 The Ukrainian Appeal charity are looking for donations to help provide emergency relief including medical supplies and assistance, provision of clean water, shelter and food and other necessary items.
 The charity also support internally displaced persons, host communities and refugees in neighbouring countries.
 Click here to view their website and learn more about what the charity is doing to support the Ukraine crisis.

-During November with the continued help of family and friends we have donated nearly 3 car loads of winter clothes and blankets to the Ukraine Appeal warehouse at 50 Tanners Drive Blakelands.
-They still need more clothing, blankets torches, batteries and have a delivery going out 5 December and 28 December 2022 if you can help.
+During November with the continued help of family and friends we donated nearly 3 car loads of winter clothes and blankets to the Ukraine Appeal warehouse at 50 Tanners Drive Blakelands.